 Taxation of international executives

-For 2018, most capital gains, in excess of EUR1,270, are taxed at 33 percent.
+For 2019, most capital gains, in excess of 1,270 Euros (EUR), are taxed at 33 percent.
 An individual who is resident and domiciled in Ireland during a tax year is liable to tax on worldwide income and capital gains.
 An individual who is resident but not domiciled in Ireland during a tax year is liable to tax on any income or capital gains arising from sources within Ireland together with any foreign income or gains remitted into Ireland during the tax year (see Expatriate Concessions).

 The official currency of Ireland is the Euro (EUR).

-Herein, the host country refers to the country where the expatriate is going on assignment.
-The home country refers to the country where the expatriate lives when he/she is not on assignment.
+Herein, the host country/jurisdiction refers to the country/jurisdiction where the expatriate is going on assignment.
+The home country/jurisdiction refers to the country/jurisdiction where the expatriate lives when they are not on assignment.